 — AMELIA HARTNEY, AUSTRALIA.

-The bushfires in Australia in the past 12 months have had a significant effect on our communities and regional economies.
-With the current Covid-19 situation this has compounded the urgency to recover – there are many blurred lines to what we are actually recovering from.
-There appears to be no line in the sand for many who have not recovered from the ongoing drought, fires and now the virus.
+The wildfires in Australia in the past 12 months have had a significant effect on our communities and regional economies.
+Covid-19 compounded the urgency to recover – there are many blurred lines to what we are actually recovering from.
+There appears to be no line in the sand for many who have not recovered from the ongoing drought, fires and then the virus.

 Mental health is already at crisis point and with health services now moving to a tele-health model, many people are further isolated.
 Having a resource such as the Cards for Calamity is a secure, tactile and comforting option for moments of doubt, fear and high anxiety when no one is around.

 I have gifted cards to two of my friends, both thankful and now fellow advocates for the source of calm and connectivity they create.
 The cards do not have an end or expiration.
 Rather a continuation of storytelling and opportunity for self-care.
-History on how humans have responded in the past to disasters needs to change - Cards for Calamity is part of this change process, supporting mental health through exchanged experiences.
-Giving someone in need the authority to lead their thoughts and emotional responses during a disaster or following one is incredibly empowering and a positive new legacy.
+Cards for Calamity empower community members to lead their own recovery and support each other through the long, difficult recovery process.
+Giving someone in need the authority to lead their thoughts and emotional responses following a disaster is incredibly empowering and a positive new legacy.